systeminit/design-assessment-uxII/README.md

 ## What you'll be building

-We would like you to design a feature that visualizes team activity on the System Initiative workspace.
+We would like you to design a feature that visualizes team activity on the System Initiative workspace (as below).
 Specifically, this feature should:

 * Display areas of high collaboration and interaction in real time or over a specified period.
 * Adapt dynamically as users zoom in or out, ensuring it scales seamlessly with varying numbers of collaborators.